What you don't need to do to prepare for coronavirus.

 Scammers take every opportunity to make money.
 The Covid-19 pandemic is no exception.

-There are already reports of hoax emails claiming to have updated Covid-19 information.
+Hoax emails claiming to have updated Covid-19 information have been doing the rounds.
 The emails contain attachments that could install malicious software on your computer if opened.
 Others may ask you to hand over personal information in an attempt to steal your details.

 Scam text messages have also been reported in Australia.
 The messages contain a link that claims to direct recipients to testing facilities.
 If you click the link, it may install software on your phone that could steal your bank login and other personal information.